Sunshine Canyon House Fire & Sanitas Wildland Fire

 American Medical Response: AMR 5, AMR 11 & AMR 4

-Longmont Fire Department, Pinewood Springs Fire Protection District, Boulder Sheriff’s Office, Boulder Police Department, Boulder County Fire Management, Boulder Office of Emergency Management, Boulder County Open Space, Boulder Open Space and Mountain Parks, American Red Cross & Xcel Energy
+Longmont Fire Department, Pinewood Springs Fire Protection District, Boulder County Sheriff’s Office, Boulder Police Department, Boulder County Fire Management, Boulder Office of Emergency Management, Boulder County Open Space, Boulder Open Space and Mountain Parks, American Red Cross & Xcel Energy

 *Note, we have tried to add all the departments and or units that responded, staged or were requested, it became a long list, and was hard to get that info.
 If you do not see your department listed please let us know and we will add them.